Illustration by Jennifer Tapias Derch

 3. Find and evaluate vendors

-Understanding the need-to-haves of a new WMS system gives you a checklist to use when vetting potential vendors.
+Understanding the need-to-haves of a new WMS system gives you a checklist for vetting potential vendors.

-But regardless of the individual features the new software needs, an important part of choosing a warehouse management system is the amount of time and effort you’ll need to put into implementing it.
-So you’ll want to scope out vendors with 360-degree knowledge.
+But regardless of the individual features the new software needs, an important part of choosing a WMS is the amount of time and effort you’ll need to put into implementing it.

 Each vendor should have knowledge of supply chain operations.
 That includes warehouse management, inventory management, order management, accounting, and integration with EDI.

-Once you’ve made a shortlist of potential vendors who check those boxes, look for a solution that improves inventory control and staff productivity.
-So check whether your warehouse staff can integrate the new system with the tools and equipment at their disposal, such as radio frequency identification (RFID), communications equipment, shipping systems, pallets, lift trucks, and forklifts.
+Once you’ve made a shortlist of potential vendors that check those boxes, look for a solution that improves inventory control and staff productivity.
+Be sure your warehouse staff can integrate the new system with the tools and equipment at their disposal, such as RFID, communications equipment, shipping systems, pallets, lift trucks, and forklifts.